 While Councilmember Gilyard maintains that she was within her right to use the purchase card for the items based on her interpretation of city policies, she’s since paid the money back.
 The Board of Ethics voted unanimously to dismiss the case against her.
 The complaint cannot be brought back before the board again.

-Councilmember Khalid Kamau was accused of owing money to the city after leaving Georgia’s Downtown Conference early.
+Councilmember Khalid Kamau was accused of owing money to the city after leaving an economic development conference early.
 The event was held in Jekyll Island August 28-30, 2019 as Hurricane Dorian brewed.

 According to Wise in her address to the ethics board, if Councilmember Kamau had not completed the conference, he should reimburse the city.
 In response, the councilmember told the board that he left the conference early due to a “hurricane evacuation warning” issued by Governor Brian Kemp on August 29.
 He says he attended approximately 75 percent of the training, the remainder of his hotel stay was refunded by The Westin and that he never received a request from the city’s finance department to pay back any remaining per diem funds.